whiteblock/gossipsub-testing/README.md

 * `go-libp2p-pubsub-tracer` should be integrated into the node implementation for tests
 * Erratic message interarrival times should be investigated and fixed
 * Testing methodology should port to the next version of Whiteblock Genesis for larger scale tests
+* Integrate floodsub into testing methodology for comparison.

 With these additional features, a richer set of future tests can be performed.
 Lastly, future work should include the variation of gossipsub parameters (e.g. GossipSubD, GossipSubHeartbeatInterval, etc.) at different network sizes.